Rubio says US-Ukraine talks on Russia war were productive but much work remains in search of a deal - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Rubio said the talks were comprehensive and went beyond finding agreement on ending the fighting.
 Trump has repeatedly said that if Ukraine builds deeper commercial ties to the United States it can help deter Russian aggression in the future.

-To that end, the U.S. and Ukraine earlier this year signed an agreement granting American access to Ukraine’s vast mineral resources.
+To that end, the U.S. and Ukraine this spring signed an agreement granting American access to Ukraine’s vast mineral resources.

 Among measures included in Trump’s draft peace proposal is the creation of a Ukraine Development Fund to invest in fast-growing industries, including technology, data centers and artificial intelligence.
 The proposal also calls for Washington to cooperate with Kyiv to jointly rebuild, develop, modernize and operate Ukraine’s natural gas infrastructure, including pipelines and storage facilities.
 Russia has repeatedly bombarded Ukraine’s energy infrastructure during the war.